Top Skills and Attributes Employers Look For

 What skills are most important for companies when they hire?
 There are some skills and qualities employers require of all applicants, regardless of the position.
 These are called soft skills.
 Soft skills include the interpersonal skills and attributes you need to succeed in the workplace.
 They also include professional skills essential for workplace success.

 Aside from these soft skills, there are other more tangible skills you need to do the job effectively.
 These are called hard skills, and they are the specific knowledge and abilities required to do the job.
-You’ll need both for most jobs, and it's important to show employers that you have the skills they need when you're applying and interviewing for jobs.
+You’ll need both for most jobs, and it's important to show employers that you have the combination of hybrid skills they need when you're applying and interviewing for jobs.

 In order to get your application noticed, be sure to incorporate the skills you have that are required for the position for which you are applying in your resume and cover letter.
 Also, highlight your most relevant skills during job interviews.

 Employees need to be able to figure things out, so you will need to have some analytic skills to succeed in the workplace.
 The skills you need and the level of skills required will vary depending on the job and the industry.
 In conjunction with being able to analyze, employees are expected to be able to organize, plan and prioritize effectively.

 The ability to communicate effectively — both verbally and in writing — is essential, no matter what job you have or industry you work in.
 You will need to be able to communicate effectively with employees, managers and customers in-person, online, in writing and/or over the phone.

 Interpersonal skills, also known as people skills, are the skills you use to interact and engage with others.
 I just heard about someone who was hired because of his ability to connect with people.
 That trumped the other skills the employer was seeking, so be sure yours are up to par.

 When companies hire for leadership roles, they seek employees who can successfully interact with employees, colleagues, clients and others.
 Even if you're not applying for management jobs, leadership is a valuable skill to bring to the employer.